Cliff is an online marketer and freelance writer. He is passionate about health, sports, and travel.

 Using an aftershave balm or moisturizer nourishes and protects your skin from infection, helping you to get rid of razor bumps.

 Read More From Bellatory

 4. Apply Hot Compress

 Grab a smooth washcloth and soak it in hot water.
-Apply it on your razor bumps and hold it for 5-10 minutes.
+Apply it to your razor bumps and hold it for 5–10 minutes.

 This is a good way to reduce swelling and kill bacteria that might enter the pores of your skin.

 5. Don't Shave Every Day